Properties

 Here is short video from one ouf our community members on how you can use select properties:

-Some basic content types have very specific properties, that serve a special purpose.
+Some basic object types have very specific properties, that serve a special purpose.

 Type-specific properties